ijonglin/teclast-f5-ubuntu-finalizer/README.md

 for me.

 TODO: Post the 3-D printed extension holder for the larger, and some instructions on how to solder everything together.

+### TODO: Power Testing
+I've collected most of the scripts and documentation for figuring out whether the sleep actually going into the Si0x deep sleep states.
+Currently, it doesn't.
+But maybe someone out there can help me figure it out.

+TODO: Upload the collected scripts and instructions into the repo.

 ## About Myself
 I'm an old fashioned Electrical Engineer that does a lot of full stack software development, and, I mean, really full stack.